clevelanda1/HackerNews/Google Play and Apple App Store/README.md

 # Profitable App Profiles for the Google Play and Apple Markets

-In this folder the data will be used to explore the relation between the two dataset and also the differences.
-After a proper comparison, the data will be thoroughly analyzed to provide some valueble insights.
+In this folder the data will be used to explore the relationsip between the two datasets.
+After a proper comparison, the data will be thoroughly analyzed to provide in search of valueble insights.

 ## Table of Contents
  * [Project Background](#project-background)